sudothei/asset-inventory/README.md

 3. Edit the `env_file` to point to the MongoDB server
 4. Run `docker-compose build inventory-asset-db`
 5. Run `docker-compose up --no-deps -d inventory-asset-db`

+## Finishing steps

+1. Sign into the default admin account and change the username and password.
+    - Default username: `admin`
+    - Default password: `admin`
+2. Add users and assign permissions

+## FAQ

+Why use Rust, TypeScript and MongoDB?

+- Because I'm not a boomer who uses old tech.

+---

+How can I connect directly to the database?

+- You can use `mongosh`, but really shouldn't as this can skip input validation and cause problems.

+---

+Can you add a feature for me?

+- Unless you're my boss, build it yourself and submit a pull request.